 Feed redcurrants and whitecurrants with rock potash.
-Feed blackcurrants with blood, fish and bonemeal.
+Feed blackcurrants with blood, fish and bonemeal or mulch around your plants with a good quality, peat-free compost.
 Dig in overwintered green manure, so the ground can settle before sowing.
 Mulch around plants to conserve moisture and save time weeding, once weeds start into active growth.

 If your garden is looking a little lack lustre at the moment, why not plan a trip to your local nursery or garden centre, and treat yourself to a new plant that’s about to flower?
 Your new plant will add more interest to your garden, and will hopefully provide greater supply of pollen and nectar for bumble bees and other pollinating insects.
 Look out for the ‘Perfect for Pollinators’ logo when making your selections, or ask for advice at your local nursery.

 Mulch around plants to conserve moisture, and save time weeding later in the season.